AkT-Singh101/AVAX4_degen/README.md

 # DEGEN-TOKEN
 The DegenToken is an ERC20 token deployed on the Avalanche Fuji Testnet.
-This smart contract allows users to mint, transfer, burn, and redeem tokens in exchange for game items.
-The token is designed for use within gaming environments, where players can redeem predefined game items using their Degen Tokens.
+This smart contract allows users to mint, transfer, burn, and redeem tokens(in exchange for game items) .The token is designed for use within gaming environments, where players can redeem game items using their Degen Tokens.

 ## Description
 DegenToken is an ERC20-compliant token built on the Ethereum blockchain.
 The contract allows users to mint tokens, transfer them between accounts, burn tokens when redeeming them for game items, and check their token balance.
 The primary function of the token is for redeeming various game items such as weapons, armor, and potions within a game.